 - and finally, that will eventually get to the market, but never meet the expected success.

-With any luck, you look at a 17% success rate and wondering how to unleash the power of the remaining 83%.
-One thing for sure, you are not developing the full potential of your innovation portfolio.
+With any luck, you look at a 17% success rate and wonder how to unleash the power of the remaining 83%.
+One thing is for sure, you are not developing the full potential of your innovation portfolio.

 An approach applied to one of the CAC40’s biggest innovation project